kanglee05/Job-Layoffs-SQL-Project/README.md

 # Job-Layoffs-SQL-Project

-Data Cleaning and Exploratory Data Analysis Project on Job Layoffs.
+Data Cleaning and Exploratory Data Analysis Project on Job Layoffs data between 2020 and 2024.